Christopher Morel Preview, Player Props: Cubs vs. Royals

-On Saturday, Christopher Morel (.238 on-base percentage in past 10 games, 84 points below season-long percentage) and the Chicago Cubs play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 2:20 PM ET.
+Christopher Morel -- .108 average over his past 10 games -- will be in action for the Chicago Cubs versus the Kansas City Royals, with Jordan Lyles on the hill, on August 20 at 2:20 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Royals.
+In his most recent game he had a hitless showing (0-for-4) against the Royals.

 Christopher Morel Game Info & Props vs. the Royals